Saturday, May 16 - Ceremony - Concord Campus, 6:00 p.m.

 Determining Eligibility to Participate in Commencement

-Credential candidates are invited to participate in commencement activities provided they finish all coursework by the end of spring quarter.
-If you are part of the Bachelors plus Early Pathway to Multiple Subject Teaching (BPEPMS) program, you should participate in the Undergraduate Ceremony with the Department of Liberal Studies since your bachelor’s degree is affiliated with that department.
+Credential candidates are invited to participate in commencement activities provided they finish all coursework by the end of spring semester.
 More information about the ceremonies can be found on the CSUEB commencement.

 If you are a seeking a degree and a credential, you will be listed twice in the commencement booklet, once for your degree and once for your credential.
-BPEPMS credential completers will be listed in the credential section with the post-baccalaureate names.
 CSSC is only responsible for the credential listing.
 See your degree department regarding questions about your degree requirements.

 Credentials are not degrees; the credential is granted by the State, not the university.
 Therefore, credential-only candidates do not pay a filing fee if they wish to participate in commencement in recognition of their credential completion.
 The graduation filing fee is tied to when the student files for graduation, so there is no charge until the student files for the master’s (or other university-granted) degree.

 If you are a degree-seeking student, please check with your respective degree department for commencement eligibility information.